dbass-twist/SEIR-10-26-20/work/w04/d2/01-02-express-routers-controllers.md

 - **Model**:  Is the data concern
 - **View**:  Is the presentation concern
-- **Controller**:  Is the "processing" concern that processes HTTP requests coming from the browser, creates/reads/updates/deletes data using the models, and renders the views that are returned to the browser.
+- **Controller**:  Is the "processing" concern that processes HTTP requests coming from the browser, CRUDs (creates/reads/updates/deletes) data using models, and ultimately responds to the browser's request by rendering views and returning the resulting HTML or by issuing a redirect.

 ### MVC in Express